queenaccila/midnight-express-creative/Dialogue/Level-4.md

 **Mina:** For the first time, I thought...maybe I could *be* something.

-[The Engineer leans against a pipe, watching her.]

 **Mina:** I’ve been running from everything, and doubting every step.

 **Mina:** But I’m still here.
 I didn’t break.